LordAxerion/FFX2_MemoryRandomizer/README.md

 # FFX2_MemoryRandomizer
-A FFX-2 randomizer that randomizes gotten dressspheres in memory.
+A FFX-2 randomizer that randomizes gotten dressspheres and garmentgrids in memory.

 ## How to run it
 - To run the code either compile it yourself or get the published executable.
 - Start your game, then start the exe.
 The program will attach itself to your game process automatically.
+- The application will ask you what you want to randomize, you can randomize dressspheres and/or garmentgrids.
 - Keep the application running while you play the game.
 - The program will automatically create a save file in its root location called Mapping.txt.
 - At the start of the program it will attempt to read that file.
 If you want to start anew move it somewhere else, rename or delete it.